wesimplycode/laravel-afas-rest-connector/readme.md

 // This will give you the "contacts" getConnector for a different connection Afas::getConnector('contacts', 'differentConnectionName');
 ```

+#### Filters
+You can apply filters on getConnectors to retrieve more specific data.

 ##### Take
 By default, the profitServices return 100 results.
 You can adjust the amount of results by adding the ```take()``` filter.
 ```php